-During the years 2003/04 and 2004/05, Rotarians from the Truro club personally donated over \$11,000 to the Polio Plus campaign.
+During the years 2003-04 and 2004-05, Rotarians from the Truro Club personally donated over \$11,000 to the Polio Plus campaign.

-The Club sponsored local University student/aspiring teacher Krista McCallum on a teaching internship to Australia for 6 weeks in the spring of 2005.
+The Club sponsored local University student/aspiring

+teacher Krista McCallum on a teaching internship to Australia for 6 weeks in the spring of 2005.

-The Club entered the information age in this decade.
-The weekly newsletter and meeting report, the Spokesman, was distributed by e-mail in 2001and the Club's first website was developed by students of the Truro Campus of the Nova Scotia Community College in 2004.
-The annual Rotary Auction converted from manual to electronic bid entry for the 2003 auction and auction goods were listed on the website for the first time in 2005.
+The Club entered the modern information age in this decade.
+The weekly newsletter and meeting report, the Spokesman, was distributed by e-mail in 2001 and the Club's first website was developed by students of the Truro Campus of the Nova Scotia Community College in 2004.

 In 2002, Rotary International challenged each of the 31,000 Clubs worldwide to choose a "Centennial Project" to commemorate the 100 birthday of Rotary on February 23rd, 2005.
 The Truro Rotary Club over-reached this challenge by providing a \$100,000 cash pledge and a \$100,000 "in-kind" donation in support of a new building for the Colchester Community Workshops.
-The Community Workshop building project evolved over a four year period as members of the Colchester Community Workshops Foundation worked diligently to raise sufficient funds to help build the facility.
+The Community Workshops building project evolved over a four year period as members of the Colchester Community Workshops Foundation worked diligently to raise sufficient funds to help build the facility.
 The new 20,000-square-foot, \$2 million building, located on Arthur Street, was completed in 2005 and named 'Rotary House'.
-The facilities allowed the workshop to double their client base from 50 to 100.
-The Truro Club continues to support the Colchester Community Workshop through ongoing fund raising.
+The facilities allowed the Workshops to double their client base from 50 to 100.
+The Truro Club continues to support the Colchester Community Workshops through ongoing fund raising.

-The Centennial Committee, chaired by Ernie Bradley also planned a special Centennial Charter Night Celebration that was held on Wed., Feb.
+The Centennial Committee, chaired by Ernie Bradley, also planned a special Centennial Charter Night celebration that was held on Wed., Feb.
 23, 2005 at the Best Western Glengarry motel.
 Tom Stanfield, CEO of Stanfield's, was the guest speaker.
-Charter Night was the culmination of the Centennial year celebrations and was used as an opportunity to showcase the club's Centennial project.
+Charter Night was the culmination of the Centennial year celebrations and was used as an opportunity to showcase the Club's Centennial project.

 The Club hosted a delegation of scientists and government officials from North Korea on April 14-15, 2005.
-This study trip had been arranged by a Canadian Rotarian and managed in Nova Scotia by Dr. Robert Prang of the Kentville Rotary Club.
+This study trip had been arranged by a Canadian Rotarian and was managed in Nova Scotia by Dr. Robert Prang of the Rotary Club of Kentville.
 The team spent the day touring Rotary House and the NSAC.
-A supper was held in their honour giving many members of the Club the opportunity to interact with them.
+A supper was held in their honour giving many members of the Club the opportunity to interact with the visitors.

-In August 2005, the Club voted to support the capital campaign for a new Hospital for Colchester East Hants with a contribution of \$150,000 to be given over 5 years.
+In August 2005, the Club voted to support the capital campaign for a new Hospital for Colchester East Hants with a donation of \$150,000 to be given over 5 years.
+A medical day unit was dedicated in honour of the Club's contribution.

-The Club hosted a District Leadership workshop in Truro held October 22, 2005.
+The Club hosted a Rotary Leadership Institute (RLI) workshop in Truro on October 22, 2005.
 The gathering brought together Rotarians from around Atlantic Canada and the state of Maine to learn more about Rotary and develop future leaders of the organization.

-In 2005, the Centennial year for Rotary International, there were approximately 1.2 million Rotarians belong to more than 31,000 Rotary clubs located in 167 countries.
-The Truro Club membership stood at 64 in February 2006.
+In 2005, the Centennial year for Rotary International, there were approximately 1.2 million Rotarians belong to more than 31,000

+Rotary clubs located in 167 countries.
+The Rotary Club of Truro membership stood at 64 in February 2006.

-On February 20th, 2006, the Club celebrated its 80th birthday of supporting children and families in need, both locally and around the world
+On February 20, 2006, the Club celebrated its 80th birthday with a Gala event.
+Dr. Garth Coffin, Club President welcomed District Governor Duncan Conrad the of PEI to help celebrate the Club's many years of supporting children and families in need, both locally and around the world